 Read our full Saucony Endorphin Pro 3 review.

-For a good few years now, the Vaporfly Next% has been the king of the racing shoes, but recently, the Adios Pro 2 seems to be stealing its crown.
-Peres Jepchirchir won a gold medal in the Olympic marathon and the New York City Marathon wearing these carbon fiber running shoes.
+For a good few years now, the Vaporfly Next% has been the king of the racing shoes, but recently, the Adios Pro 3 seems to be stealing its crown.
+Peres Jepchirchir won a gold medal in the Olympic marathon and the New York City Marathon wearing the last version of these carbon fiber running shoes.
 The shoe was also on the feet of the men’s NY marathon winner, Albert Korir, and Benson Kipruto and Diana Chemtai Kipyoge when they won the men’s and women’s Boston Marathon respectively.

-The Adidas Adizero Adios Pro 2 was launched in June 2021 and saw some tweaks from the previous version.
+The Adidas Adizero Adios Pro 3 was launched in June 2022 and saw some tweaks from the previous version.
 The upper is made from Adidas’ CELERMESH 2.0 and the midsole has also changed, with a new design that’s created to reduce energy loss in the shoe.
 The Pro 3 isn't any lighter, but it feels softer and more cushioned than the previous version.

 Nike's Alphafly is so ground-breaking, it forced World Athletics to put new rules into place regarding the regulation of running shoes.
 The second version of the Alphafly sees Nike attempting to make it more stable underfoot for the everyday runner, not just the elite.
 But how does it stack up?

 In a word, it's fantastic.
 The shoe still has all the magic of the first Alphafly — you still feel like you're flying, it's super responsive, and it does propel you forward, but it's definitely more stable, thanks to the slightly wider heel.